 The targets show steady growth in the number of adapted units over the service planning period.
-Targets are based on historical data on the number of individuals and households
+Targets are based on historical data on the number of individuals and households assisted through the Health Services and Priority Placement pro-

 The targets also reflect the expected availability of resources as well as past experience in finding suitable partnership opportunities in the community.